luisbrito2900/automation-exercise-cypress/README.md

 - After test execution, the results are compiled into test reports using Mochawesome.
 These reports provide a detailed analysis of each test case executed, including pass/fail status, timestamps, and test steps.

 - Accessing Test Reports: After running the tests, the reports can be found in the `cypress/results` directory.
-Open e2e-tests-report.html in any web browser to view the detailed test report.
+Open `e2e-tests-report.html` file in any web browser to view the detailed test report.